Are The 3 New APS-C Sony Lenses Sony Worth It? A Filmmaker's Review

 11mm F1.8 Lens

 Finally, we’ve got the 11mm F1.8.
 Out of these three lenses, this is the only one that’s not considered a part of the G series.
-To clarify, I’ve seen a lot of people call G-series lenses the same as the G-Master lenses, which is entirely incorrect."While the G series lenses offer improved quality from base level lenses without that distincion, the GM series lenses are the cream of the crop quality that’s hard to beat.
+To clarify, I’ve seen many people call G-series lenses the same as the G-Master lenses, which is entirely incorrect."While the G series lenses offer improved quality from base-level lenses without that distinction, the GM series lenses are the cream of the crop quality that’s hard to beat.

-Thus, the 11mm took me by surprise and perhaps impressed me the most.
+Thus, the 11mm surprised me and perhaps impressed me the most.
 Because it wasn’t a G-series lens, I wasn’t expecting it to be as good as the others.
 I initially believed that the extra-wide focal length would be too difficult to work with, but the quality was fantastic.
-I think for many people, this lens will be perfect for those needing something ultra-wide with fast and reliable auto-focus.
+I think this lens will be perfect for many people needing something ultra-wide with fast and reliable auto-focus.

 An image without an alt, whoops